🧠 Exam Paper Leaks — The 1.40 KB Kernel That Eliminates the Early Final-Assembled Paper

 structure_mature = complete AND consistent

-Selection must be defined as part of the structure — not as an implicit rule
+In this minimal demo, question selection uses simple slicing for illustration.
+In real deployment, selection must itself be defined as part of the structure — not as an implicit rule.

 At exam start:

-Before that moment, there is no complete paper to leak
+Before that moment, there is no complete final assembled paper available for early leakage.

 Each resolved paper can carry: